aws-ia/ecs-blueprints/examples/lb-service/README.md

     * Service discovery: You can register the service to AWS Cloud Map registry.
 You just need to provide the `namespace` but make sure the namespace is created in the `core-infra` step.
     * Tasks for this service will be deployed in private subnet
     * Service definition takes the load balancer target group created above as input.
-    * Task definition consisting of basic task vCPU size, task memory, and container information including the above created ECR repository URL.
+    * Task definition consisting of task vCPU size, task memory, and container information including the above created ECR repository URL.

 The second half of `main.tf` focuses on creating the CI/CD pipeline using AWS CodePipeline and CodeBuild.
 This has following main components:

-* **Please make sure you have stored the Github access token in AWS Secrets Manager as a plain text secret.
-(Not key-value pair).
-This token is used to access the application-code repository and build images.**
+* **Please make sure you have stored the Github access token in AWS Secrets Manager as a plain text secret (not as key-value pair secret).
+This token is used to access the *application-code* repository and build images.**
 * S3 bucket to store CodePipeline assets.
 The bucket is encrypted with AWS managed key.
 * SNS topic for notifications from the pipeline
 * CodeBuild for building container images